Jurwen/Adaptive-grid-generation/README.md

 ./impl_arrangement [OPTIONS] config_file
 ```

- Currently, this isosurfacing tool only supports implicit arrangement and material interface.
-We're working on the support for the CSG as well.
+ Currently, this isosurfacing tool supports implicit arrangement, material interface, and CSG.
+For CSG, please specify the same path to the CSG tree file using the same command.

  ## Information Files